U.S.A.

 Michael Berryman

-still delivered as the role of Pluto but not as well as the first film but still had a good menacing attitude.
+(Pluto) still delivered but not as well as the first film but still had a good menacing attitude.

 Janus Blythe